abravalheri/validate-pyproject/docs/dev-guide.rst

 return a JSON schema for the data structure **under** this table (it **should** not include the table name itself as a property).

-To use a plugin you can pass a ``plugins`` argument to the :class:`~validate_pyproject.api.Validator` constructor, but you will need to wrap it with :class:`~validate_pyproject.plugins.PluginWrapper` to be able to specify which ``tool`` subtable it would be checking:
+To use a plugin you can pass an ``extra_plugins`` argument to the :class:`~validate_pyproject.api.Validator` constructor, but you will need to wrap it with :class:`~validate_pyproject.plugins.PluginWrapper` to be able to specify which ``tool`` subtable it would be checking:

 .. code-block:: python

-    from validate_pyproject import api, plugins
+    from validate_pyproject import api

     def your_plugin(tool_name: str) -> dict: